Barracuda (Marvel Comics)

 Barracuda is a supervillain appearing in American comic books published by Marvel Comics.
 He is an enemy of the Punisher.
-Created by Garth Ennis and Goran Parlov, the character first appeared in The Punisher vol. 7 #31 (May 2006).
+Created by Garth Ennis and Goran Parlov for the Marvel Max alternate continuity, the character first appeared in The Punisher vol. 7 #31 (May 2006).
 Barracuda is depicted as a cheerfully optimistic and sadistic mercenary and gangster of great physical strength and endurance who commits various atrocities such as rape, mass murder, kidnapping and cannibalism.

 Publication history

 The character made his first appearance in The Punisher vol. 7 #31 (May 2006), and was created by Garth Ennis and Goran Parlov.

 In a panel at the 2008 Philadelphia Wizard World comic book convention, Garth Ennis stated that the basis for Barracuda was Stagger Lee, a folk song about "a large terrifying man and the terrifying things he does to people".

 Barracuda was introduced in a story-arc that lasted from The Punisher vol. 7 #31 to #36.
 This was to be the character's sole appearance, though at the urging of his editor, Ennis had Barracuda survive the story; this led to Barracuda starring in the five-issue miniseries The Punisher Presents: Barracuda, then being killed off in a storyline that spanned The Punisher vol. 7 #50-54.
 Barracuda was then featured, via flashbacks to his time in South America in the 1980s, in Fury: MAX #10-12.
+He was then introduced to the mainstream Marvel Universe in The Punisher: Red Band #4 (December 2025) by Benjamin Percy and Julius Ohta.